 If you have limited space (and even if you don’t), you can add interest and excitement to your garden space by layering your plantings.

-1. Dig several holes, each eight to nine inches deep and as wide as you need to accommodate the plants you intend to install, leaving a foot or so of space in between the holes.
+1. Dig several holes.
+Each eight to nine inches deep and as wide as you need to accommodate the plants you intend to install.
+Leave a foot or so of space in between the holes.

 2. At the bottom of your holes, plant lilies and daffodils, side by side.
-Cover this with two or three inches of soil and add Tulipa kaufmanniana (a small species tulip that blooms early) and Darwin or Appledoorn tulips (taller hybrids that bloom later).
+Cover this with two or three inches of soil.
+Add Tulipa kaufmanniana, a small species tulip that blooms early, and Darwin or Appledoorn tulips, which are taller hybrids that bloom later.

-3. Add more soil until you are just 2 inches below the surface and toss in some scilla, grape hyacinth, Tulipa tarda, Iris reticulata, snowdrops or other small bulbs.
+3. Add more soil until you are just 2 inches below the surface.
+Toss in some scilla, grape hyacinth, Tulipa tarda, Iris reticulata, snowdrops or other small bulbs.
 Cover with soil.

-4. Between your series of planting holes, plant some perennials – if the site is sunny, try some tall blue delphiniums, some perennial baby’s breath (Gypsophila) some clumps of pink monarda, some spiky blue veronica a clump or two of purple coneflower, and so you’ll have colour into fall some Autumn Joy sedum and some bright yellow rudbeckia.
+4. Between your series of planting holes, plant some perennials.
+If the site is sunny, try some tall blue delphiniums, some perennial baby’s breath (Gypsophila) some clumps of pink monarda, some spiky blue veronica a clump or two of purple coneflower.
+So you’ll have colour into fall, add some Autumn Joy sedum and some bright yellow rudbeckia.